**This post was developed and written by Nancy Gammack, RD when she was a dietetic intern and volunteer for Ignite Nutrition.

 - 2 tbsp low-sodium soy sauce

-- 3 green onion, chopped.
-(Include only the green parts for Low FODMAP)
+- 3 green onion, chopped (Include only the green parts for Low FODMAP)

-- 2 cups of grated cheese
+- 2 cups grated cheese (such as cheddar or mozzarella)

 - If do not have leftover rice, follow instructions on packaging to make 2 cups of cooked rice.